knutnergaard/smufolib/docs/getting_started.rst

      -v, --verbose         make output verbose (default: False)

-Alternative each script can be imported as a module in Python:
+Alternatively each script can be imported as a module in Python:

 .. code:: Py3